Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Methods

 \subsection{Implementation of algorithms}

 Python~3 was used for all algorithms and simulations described in this work.
 The SCAMPI network and the training pipeline were built using the PyTorch library \cite{AdamPaszke.2017}.
-The U-Net~\cite{Ronneberger.2015} implementation builds on publicly available code \cite{milesial.08.08.2022}.
-All complex-valued tensors were implemented as tensors in $\mathbb{R}^2$.
-The network parameters are reported in \tabref{tab:unet}.

-The coil sensitivity profiles $\mathcal{S}$, that are required for some of the SCAMPI reconstructions and for the PICS reconstructions were obtained via ESPIRiT \cite{Uecker.2014} calibration, which was implemented in BART~\cite{MartinUecker.2018}.
+For optimization of the network weights, the ADAM~\cite{Kingma.22.12.2014} algorithm with a learning rate $l$ is used.
+The developed reconstruction algorithm is summarized in Algorithm~\ref{alg1}.
+The U-Net implementation builds on publicly available code \cite{milesial.08.08.2022}.
+Details on the layer parameters can be found in Supplementary Materials, Tab.~1.
+All complex-valued tensors were implemented inside the network as tensors in $\mathbb{R}^2$, representing real and imaginary part of the data.
+If the output-tensor included coil data (in the calibration-free case), the complex and coil channels were stored in a shared channel inside the tensor, i.e., a multicoil image with $n_c$ coils is represented as a $2\, n_c$ channel tensor.
+The coil sensitivity profiles $\mathcal{S}$, that are required for some of the reconstructions were obtained via ESPIRiT \cite{Uecker.2014} calibration, which was implemented in BART~\cite{MartinUecker.2018}.

 SCAMPI reconstructions were generated by $1000$ iterative steps of updating the network weights.
 The learning rate $l$ as well as the weighting parameters of the loss function in \eqref{eq:cost_func}, $\eta_{1,2}$ and $\rho$ were tuned heuristically and are reported in \tabref{tab:hyperparams}.
-The data-consistency (DC) function in \eqref{eq:cost_func} is formalized for each data point $i$ by
+To determine the required number of iterations, the training loss of the reconstruction against the undersampled measurement data was recorded during training. $1000$ epochs were determined as a good trade-off between reconstruction time and quality for all settings (see Suppl., Sec.~S1.3 for details).